leo0-07/dStorage/README.md

 On the second moment i try made one CLI interface on same database controlled by base class structures.

-> Now i need learn and write the pacckge structure on the right way, following the rules to
+> Now i need learn and write the package structure on the right way, following the rules to
 > devel python applications. at moment this software work, but i think with it is only an
 > outline.
+> Older versions creates database file on user home directory, the recent versions have a property to make these path.
+> Also on the recent versions i try improve dialogs properties, is possible change window color for input **GUI** dialog.

 This goal, are satisfied.